LinqLover/symbolic-execution-survey/notes/SYMBEX.md

       if (hash(x) == s) { ... }
       ```

-  - classic symbex needs its own executor and implement **forking,** concolic can **instrument** the program and reuse existing interpreter/compiler
+  - traditional symbex needs its own executor and implement **forking,** concolic can **instrument** the program and reuse existing interpreter/compiler

-    - environment calls from classic symbex execution forks might be out of order
+    - environment calls from traditional symbex execution forks might be out of order

 ### Static symbolic execution (SSE)